 The PosiPen is a simple magnetic type coating gauge which can be placed with pin-point accuracy on extremely small parts, and on peaks and valleys.
 Ideal for measuring non-magnetic coatings such as paint, enamel, plating, hot-dip galvanizing on steel.

-COATING THICKNESS MEASUREMENT GUIDE : The choice of coating thickness gauge is dependent on the type of coating, shape and type of substrate, coating thickness, equipment cost and the precision required.
+COATING THICKNESS MEASUREMENT INSTRUMENTS GUIDE : The choice of coating thickness gauge is dependent on the type of coating, shape and type of substrate, coating thickness, equipment cost and the precision required.
 Techniques used include dry film thickness (DFT) methods such as magnetic, eddy current, and ultrasonic.
-Wet film thickness measuring equipment and powder checkers are also available for liquid coatings and powder before curing.
+Powder checkers are also available for measuring uncured powder coatings to predict a cured thickness.
 The four main types of coating gauges are - magnetic pull-off, electromagnetic induction, eddy current and ultrasonic.
 Magnetic gauges measure the thickness of non-magnetic coatings on ferrous substrates such as steel and iron.
 Magnetic pull-off gauges use a permanent magnet.
-As the coating thickness increases, the pull off force reduces and this measurement of force is transferred to a graduated scale from which the coating thickness can be read.
+As the coating thickness increases, the pull off force reduces and this measurement of force is displayed in the form of a graduated scale from which the coating thickness can be read.
 Electromagnetic induction instruments use a probe which produces a magnetic field.
-The flux density produced is related to the distance between the probe and the metal substrate and the instrument converts the flux density measurement to a paint thickness reading on the instrument display.
+The flux density produced is relative to the distance between the probe and the metal substrate.
+The instrument converts the flux density measurement to a paint thickness reading on the instrument display.
 Eddy current instruments measure the thickness of non-conductive coatings on non-ferrous metal substrates.
 The instrument probe produces eddy currents on the test surface.
 The paint thickness and the substrate characteristics affect the magnitude of the eddy currents.
 The eddy currents create an opposing electromagnetic field and this is measured by the main coil or by a second adjacent coil.
-Ultrasonic instruments are useful for measuring the thickness of coatings on non-metal substrates (plastic, wood, etc).
-The probe transducer transmits ultrasound through the coating and this sound wave is reflected off the substrate surface and back to the probe.
-The instrument measures the time interval between the excitation pulse that generates the sound wave and the first returning echo.
-This time interval between is then converted to a thickness reading on the instrument display.
+Ultrasonic instruments are used to measure coating thickness on non-metal substrates (plastic, wood, etc).
+The ultrasound wave is travels through the coating and substrate and is reflected back to the probe.
+The instrument measures the time interval between the excitation pulse that generated the sound wave and the first returning echo.
+This time interval is then converted to a thickness reading on the instrument display.